SevenAteNein/config.nix-and-friends/README.md

 sudo nixos-rebuild switch --rollback
 ```

-## Known caveats, honestly stated
+## Known caveats

+- Like much GUI-heavy software, **Ollama is well-optimized for AMD GPUs**.
-- **Ollama on the 9070 XT:** gfx1201 (RDNA 4) compute support is bleeding-edge
+  gfx1201 (RDNA 4) compute support is bleeding-edge
   in ROCm, and nixpkgs' ROCm can trail upstream.
 If `ollama ps` shows CPU
   instead of GPU: try Ollama's experimental Vulkan backend
   (`OLLAMA_VULKAN=1` in the service's environment), or run the official
   `ollama/ollama:rocm` container.
 Gaming/Vulkan are unaffected either way.
-- **VirtualBox vs. newest kernel:** `linuxPackages_latest` occasionally
+- Concerning **VirtualBox**, `linuxPackages_latest` occasionally
   outruns VirtualBox's kernel module.
 If a rebuild fails there, wait a few
   days and `update` again, or temporarily comment VirtualBox out.
-- **MuseScore version:** `unstable.musescore` tracks nixpkgs-unstable, which
+- **`unstable.musescore` tracks nixpkgs-unstable**, which
   chases upstream 4.7.x with some lag.
 Check with `mscore --version`; if you
   must have today's upstream release, the AppImage via `appimage-run` is the
   stopgap.
-- **VS Code & Noctalia settings are intentionally unmanaged** so their GUIs
+- **VS Code & Noctalia's settings are intentionally left untouched** so their GUIs
   keep working.
-Both can be "frozen" into the config later — a one-way door
+Both can be inducted into the config later.
-  you choose per app, per moment.
-- **Tor Browser:** stable and unmodified on purpose.
+- Concerning **Tor**, it can be better to leave it unmodified.
 Customizing it would
-  make your fingerprint unique, defeating the tool.
+  make your fingerprint unique, defeating the philosophy and utility of the
+  browser.